Bracknell Forest Safeguarding Board

 The Mental Capacity Act sets out 5 principles:

-View more information about the Mental Capacity Act on GOV.UK.
+View more information about the Mental Capacity Act on the Social Care Institute for Excellence.

 The Deprivation of Liberty Safeguards